Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

-The Grand Prix de Monaco takes place this Sunday!
+The Grand Prix de Monaco takes place this Sunday May 23rd, over 78 laps of the 3.337-kilometre Circuit de Monaco in Monte Carlo!
 Formula One racing contests take place all over the world throughout the calendar year.
-The glamourous and prestigious Monaco Grand Prix (with its many elevation changes and tight corners as well as a tunnel), is one of the most demanding tracks in Formula One racing.
-In a nod to the horse racing equivalent, the "Triple Crown" in motor racing is an unofficial designation, obtained by winning three of the most prestigious motor races in the world in one's career: the Indianapolis 500; the 24 Hours of Le Mans; and the Monaco Grand Prix.
+But the glamourous and prestigious Monaco Grand Prix (with its many elevation changes and tight corners as well as a tunnel), is one of the most demanding tracks in Formula One racing.
+In a nod to the horse racing equivalent, the "Triple Crown" in motor racing is an unofficial designation, obtained by winning three of the most prestigious motor races: the Indianapolis 500; the 24 Hours of Le Mans; and the Monaco Grand Prix.
 Britain's Graham Hill is the only driver to have completed this Triple Crown of motorsports!
-Gentlemen, start your engines!
+Gentlemen, start your engines! 🏎️ 🏁

 Grand Prix motor racing, a form of motorsport competition, began with organised automobile racing in France as early as 1894.
 Motor racing eventually evolved into formula racing (open-wheeled single-seater motorsport road racing), evolving into today's Formula One (a standard set in 1946).
 Each event of the Formula One World Championships is still called a Grand Prix, with the collective set referred to as Grands Prix.

 The Monaco Grand Prix, run since 1929, it is widely considered to be one of the most important and prestigious automobile races in the world and, with the Indianapolis 500and the 24 Hours of Le Mans, forms the Triple Crown of Motorsport!